10 Lyme Regis Restaurants and Cafes That’ll Leave You Hungry for Seconds

 The Millside restaurant in Lyme Regis - at night

-The Millside is a real foody gem, tucked away beside the quaint Town Mill in the creative heart of Lyme Regis.
+The Eddy by Millside is a real foodie gem, tucked away beside the quaint Town Mill in the creative heart of Lyme Regis.
 Expect some of Lyme’s freshest seafood on the menu, much of which is served with a twist to make each dish unique.

-From innovations like the incredible Fruits de Mer platter and a Tuscan-inspired ‘Caccucino’, to traditional plates like the local fisherman’s stew packed with market day fish – it’s all sourced from Dorset suppliers (Beer Fisheries and The Wet Fish Shop) so eating here feels good for the planet, too.
+From innovations like the incredible Fruits de Mer platter to traditional plates like Lyme Bay Lobster and local Whole Cracked Crab, it’s all sourced from Dorset suppliers.
+Ninety percent comes from within a 20-mile radius, such as Beer Fisheries and Wet Fish Shop, so eating here feels good for the planet too.

-To wash you meal down, the Millside restaurant offers local craft ales and beers (from Lyme Brewery, which is just across the street) and wines from Lyme Lyme Bay Winery, as well as delicious local spirits.
+To wash your meal down, The Eddy by Millside restaurant offers local craft ales and beers from Lyme Brewery, just across the street, and wines from Lyme Bay Winery, as well as delicious local spirits.

-If you’re not a fish fan, the menu also has locally-sourced meat dishes, and vegetarian and vegan options too: the meat comes from nearby Colyton Butchers and the fruit and vegetables from Trill Farm.
+If you’re not a fish fan, the menu also has locally-sourced meat dishes, and vegetarian and vegan options too: the meat comes from nearby Antons Butchers in Colyton and the fruit and vegetables from Trill Farm.

 The details: